Electrostatic Screening in Nanotubes: A Tubular Response Function Framework

-A substantial simplification in our theory is treating water as a dielectric background.
-This macroscopic model is known to break down in the smallest nanotubes, where the water molecules form a single 1D chain \cite{locheGiantAxialDielectric2019}.
-Our framework, however, is not restricted to ions.
-It can be applied to any electrolyte or polar liquid whose molecules interact via Coulombic forces, such as water itself.
-In this paper, we use the tubular response function of the solid as an input.
-We also derive a tubular response function of the liquid.
+In this paper, we used the tubular response function of the solid as an input.
+We also derived a tubular response function of the liquid.
 In principle, the framework could be generalised to the case in which the solid and the liquid mutually renormalise each other's responses.
 A dynamical treatment of this effect is closely related to the fluctuation-induced quantum friction force \cite{kavokineFluctuationinducedQuantumFriction2022}.
 Thus, our framework paves the way for quantitative predictions of electrolyte structure and dynamics in one-dimensional nanofluidic systems.